mywyau/wander/README.md

     - Trait aka algebra
     - Class - Impl (Implementation of the abstract trait)
     - Object to then use as a singleton concrete version.
     - I can then create alternatives of the Trait/Algebra for testing.
-So we trade of for more boiler plate code but we do not use a mocking framework/library like "Mockito" or "Scalamock"
+So we trade off for more boiler plate code but we do not use a mocking framework/library like "Mockito" or "Scalamock" and can swap the "effect type".

 - Scala Backend - for features like CRUD operations to create data in sql
 - Scala Backend - websockets servers/kafka pub sub messaging systems - have a few fairly basic examples.
 Like a publisher, and test consumer to allow sending messages between systems via kafka.
 But all it does is send a message